 e.
 Risk elements in business transactions

-f.
-Labour Risk All the above risk has been discussed in the Management Discussion& Analysis Report.
 The prices of Jewellery consist of Gold Diamonds & Labour out of this three Goldand diamonds consist of 90% of the price of Jewellery.
-The Company hasno control on the price of Gold and Diamonds and the same is available through ExchangesMarket and Banks.The said risk shall results in favourable / unfavourable to the Company.
+Your Company has no control on theprice of Gold and Diamonds and the same is available through Exchanges Market and Banks.The said risk shall results in favourable / unfavourable to your Company.
 The nature ofrisk is dynamic of business and entrepreneurship.

-The Company has not formed Risk Management Committee as it is not applicable underRegulation 21 of the SEBI (LODR) Regulations 2015.
+Your Company has not formed Risk Management Committee as it is not applicable underRegulation 21 of the SEBI (LODR) Regulations 2015.

-23. VIGIL MECHANISM / WHISTLE BLOWER POLICY
+19. VIGIL MECHANISM / WHISTLE BLOWER POLICY

-24. AUDITORS 24.1 Statutory Auditors
+21.1 Statutory Auditors

-24.2 Statutory Auditors' Observations
+21.2 Statutory Auditors Observations

-24.3 Secretarial Audit
+21.3 Secretarial Audit

 21.4 Qualifications in Secretarial Audit Report

 A. Appointment of Company Secretary:

-The Company has not appointed Company Secretary consequently the Annual Audited FinancialStatements for the financial year ended 31st March 2018 were not signed byCompany Secretary.
+As per Section 203 (1) (ii) the Company is required to appoint Company Secretary.
+TheCompany has not appointed Company Secretary consequently the Annual Audited FinancialStatements for the financial year ended 31st March 2018 were not signed byCompany Secretary.
 In this regard the management of the Company has provided thefollowing reply:

-(i) The Company has appointed Mr. Ajay Gehani Managing Director as Compliance Officerof the Company who looks after the compliance of the Companies Act 2013 and SEBIAct and rules made thereunder;
+(i) The Company has appointed Mr. Ajay Gehani Managing Director as Compliance Officerof the Company who looks after the compliance of the Companies Act 2013 and the SEBI Actand rules made thereunder.

-(iii) The Volume and Scope of work for the Company Secretary is less and it is nota full time work and the job of Company Secretary is not attractive commensurate with thescope of work and salary.
+(iii) The Volume and Scope of work for the Company Secretary is less and it is not afull time work and the job of Company Secretary is not attractive commensurate with thescope of work and salary.